gokr/orx/code/nim/samples/norxsample/README.md

 First install Norx by running `nimble install` in `../norx`.
 Also **make sure you have `liborx[d|p].so` in a proper place, like /usr/lib/** (working dir doesn't work for me).

 Then run `nimble install` in this directory.
 After that you can run `norxsample`.

+# Compiling
+A Nim debug build will use `liborxd.so`, a release build will use `liborx.so` and if you build with `nim c -d:profile` it will use `liborxp.so`.